PS2Sanctuary/Sanctuary.SoeProtocol/README.md

 # Sanctuary.SoeProtocol

-This repository contains reversed engineered documentation and a simple implementation of the 'SOE Protocol'.
-It was developed by Sony Online Entertainment as a UDP transport layer for the networking traffic of various games, newer examples of which include Free Realms, H1Z1, Landmark and PlanetSide 2.
+This repository contains reversed engineered documentation and a simple implementation of version three of the 'SOE Protocol'.
+The SOE Protocol was developed by Sony Online Entertainment as a UDP transport layer for the networking traffic of various games, newer examples of which include Free Realms, H1Z1, Landmark and PlanetSide 2.

 > [!WARNING]
-> The contents of this repository are reverse engineered.
+> The content of this repository is reverse engineered.
 As such, it may be
 > incomplete and/or incorrect.
 While it is likely applicable to many games that use the SOE
 > protocol, it has been written using 2022 versions of PlanetSide 2 as a reference.